-There are a variety of major burns injuries that can affect patients, and our team at the iCare ER & Urgent Care in Frisco and Fort Worth, TX are prepared to treat many different types and severity of burns.
-Chemical, electrical, and fire burns are the most common varieties we treat at iCare.
+There are a variety of major burn injuries that can affect patients, and our team at the iCare ER & Urgent Care in Frisco and Fort Worth, TX are prepared to treat many different types and severity of burns.
+Chemical, electrical, and thermal burns are the most common varieties we seen at iCare.
 Whether you are seeking pain relief from a mild heat burn or need emergency care for the results of an electrical burn, our highly trained team of doctors can help.

 Type of Burns